Origin

 Fun Facts

-- 'Suge' is a rare name in Australia, making it quite distinctive in classrooms and workplaces.
+- 'Suge' is notably rare in Australia, making it an unusual choice for parents seeking originality.

 Personality Traits